 Customizing financial services for a mass audience

 This challenge of understanding buying propensity is particularly acute for banks, investment firms, and similar financial organizations.
-They’re no longer just the province of wealth management, where a courtly, silver-haired gentleman would sit down at a walnut desk in a stately marble office with each client to discuss his or her individual needs and fiscal health.
-Today, an ever-growing proportion of the population has savings and investments, such as a retirement account, and could benefit from guidance in how to manage their money.
+They’re no longer just the province of wealth management, where a courtly, silver-haired gentleman would sit down at a walnut desk in a stately marble office with each client to discuss their individual needs and fiscal health.
+Today, an ever-growing proportion of the population has savings and investments, such as a retirement account, and could benefit from guidance on how to manage their money.
 But not everyone can afford a private financial advisor.

 Moreover, banks have their hands full.
 They’ve inserted themselves into so many lines of business, from home mortgages and credit-card protection to auto-paying utility bills and even retail shopping, that they have literally millions of potential combinations of offers, customers, times and channels to market—desktop, mobile, kiosk, partner site and more.

 In that deluge of data, it can be hard to decide which product offer to present to customers, and when to offer them.
 Some financial providers, frustrated by the difficulty of building an effective propensity model, default to a simple tactic that arbitrarily rotates offers at each new visit.
 But that’s leaving money on the table—and downgrading the customer experience.